gitana/sdk/nextjs/sample/README.md

 To run Next with a development server, run `npm run dev`.
 This will serve at http://localhost:3000

-To make a static build, run `npm run build`.
-You can then run the next static server for the generated `out/` directory with `npm run start`, which will serve at http://localhost:3000
+To make a production ready build that will run with a server, run `npm run build`.
+You can then run the next server  `npm run start`, which will serve at http://localhost:3000,

+To build and export a static build, run `npm run export`.
+You can then run the next static server for the generated `out`, which you can serve with any static file server.

 ## Preview Mode